cloudbees-days/cloudbees-field-workshops/docs/cloudbees-ci/cbci-5.md

 # Delegating Administration with CloudBees CI RBAC Overview

-* Used CasC to create
+* CasC was used to create an RBAC configuration for your managed controller that delegated you to a *manager* role that enforces the use of CasC from source control for managing the configuration of your managed controller.